JoseRoca/AfxNova/docs/RichEdit /RichEdit Procedures.md

 Copies a line of text from a rich edit control.

 ```
-FUNCTION RichEdit_GetLine (BYVAL hRichEdit AS HWND, BYVAL which AS DWORD) AS CWSTR
+FUNCTION RichEdit_GetLine (BYVAL hRichEdit AS HWND, BYVAL which AS DWORD) AS DWSTRING
 ```
 **Note**: Before sending the EM_GETLINE message, the first word of the buffer has to be set to the size, in characters, of the buffer.
 The size in the first word is overwritten by the copied line.